visual-knight/platform-community-edition/README.md

 1. go into libs/api-interface
 2. you can find a file with the name schema.prisma
 3. Setup your databse (Choose between Postgresql, Mysql and SQLite) _NOTE: environments setup must be done!_
-4. Create initial database migration statements for the application `npx dotenv-cli -e ../../.env npx prisma2 lift save --name init` _NOTE: The name it e.g. 'initialize'.
+4. Create initial database migration statements for the application `npx prisma2 migrate save --name "init" --experimental` _NOTE: The name it e.g. 'init'.
 You have to commit the migration files to be able to update later easy the database changes_
-5. Lift up the database with the structure `npx dotenv-cli -e ../../.env npx prisma2 lift up`
+5. Lift up the database with the structure `npx prisma2 migrate up --experimental`
-6. Generate the photon library `npx dotenv-cli -e ../../.env npx prisma2 generate`
+6. Generate the photon library `npx prisma2 generate`
-7. Create the first user `EMAIL=ADD_YOUR_EMAIL_ADDRESS PASSWORD=yourPassw0rd! npx dotenv-cli -e ../../.env node postinstall.js`
+7. Create the first user `node postinstall.js` (visual-knight-community@example.com/yourPassw0rd!)

 Everything is done and we can start the UI and API Server ;)

 ### Start the ui and api server (2 servers in parallel)

-- Starting the api server: `npx dotenv-cli -e ../../.env npx ng run api:serve`
+- Starting the api server: `npx ng run api:serve`
 - Starting the ui server: `npx ng run visual-knight:serve`

 ### Create a build